AkarGuard/AkarGuard/README.md

   <details>
           <summary>AkarGuard</summary>
         AkarGuard = It is a project that prevents DDoS / DoS attacks at all layers with its artificial intelligence.
-When we did stress tests in our project, it met           814GB requests in 24 hours and proved itself without crashing.
+When we did stress tests in our project, it met           1.27 TB requests in 2 hours and proved itself without crashing.
+(01.12.2022)
       </details>
         <details>
           <summary>AkarGuard DDoS Stresser</summary>